jwkunz/my_first_python_game/docs/1_getting_started.md

 #### You’re Ready to Code!

 Once Anaconda opens, you can start exploring Python.
-Try launching **Jupyter Notebook** and typing:
+Try launching **Jupyter Notebook**  by clicking on the icon.

+The Jupyter Notebook application will launch and ask you to pick a kernal.
+The kernal refers to a environement of python to use (see the theory section).
+Choosing the default option "base environement" is fine for this exercise.
+Later we will create and use specific environment for our applications.
+You will then be prompted to create a new file and save it somewhere on your computer.
+Save this file as "hello_world.ipynb" inside a directory you will be using for the class.
+Once the file is saved, type

 ```python
 print("Hello, Python!")
 ```
+into once of the cells.
+Select the cell and hit the triangle play button.
+This launches the python instance to run your cell.

 If it prints that message — congratulations, your setup is complete!